 The Business Office at Watkins Health Services (WHS) is here to help our patients understand their bill, how to pay their bill and to help educate them on insurance and related matters to hopefully make them better-informed healthcare consumers.

-Students have the option to exclude specific services or charges from being filed to insurance or mailed to the billing address on file.
-This means that the services provided are completely confidential.
-This is called Private Billing.
-In order to ensure Private Billing, you must speak with someone directly in the Business Office the same day you receive the services.
+Students have the option to exclude specific services or charges from being filed to insurance or mailed to their billing address on file.
+This is called Private Billing, which means your services provided are completely confidential.
+In order to ensure Private Billing, services must be paid the same day you receive the services.
 Be sure to let your provider, the lab and/or the pharmacy know that you would like Private Billing when you receive services or products.
-The Business Office will mark your service as Private Billing and this will prevent it from being filed to insurance.
-The only way to ensure that a bill stays completely private and confidential is to pay for the service the same day.
 The Business Office mails billing statements to the billing address provided by the student.
+Billing statements are also emailed directly to the student's email address.
 If you do not pay for the service the same day you receive it, there is a chance that a bill will be mailed to your billing address.
-By paying the same day, a bill will not be sent to insurance or the billing address on file.

-Please be aware that any payments made to our Business Office may not be processed until the following business day.
+Please be aware that any payments made to WHS may not be processed until the following business day.
 Financial Holds (“NPY”) may take more than 24 hours to be removed from your KU account.
-For immediate hold removal please contact Student Account Services directly at 785-864-3322.
+For immediate hold removal, please contact Student Account Services directly at 785-864-3322.
 For your convenience, we offer a wide variety of payment options:

-- Using our Online Bill Pay system.
+- Parents and students may also access KU's Online Bill Pay system.
 This is available 24 hours a day, 7 days a week.
 You’ll need to know your current balance before making an online payment.
-Please refer to your most recent invoice for the current balance.
+Please refer to your most recent invoice or log into your patient portal for the current balance.
 Please note: Online payments are not processed by our office until the following business day.

-- In person at the Business Office Cashier’s Desk within Watkins Health Center
+- In person at the WHS Business Office

-- Mail payments to the following address: KU Watkins Health Services, Watkins Health Center Attention: Business Office 1200 Schwegler Drive Lawrence, KS 66045-7538
+- Mail payments to the following address: KU Watkins Health Services, Attention: Business Office, 1200 Schwegler Drive, Lawrence, KS 66045-7538

 - Checks, cash and money orders